CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Clarivate Investors of a Lead Plaintiff Deadline of March 25, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of CLVT investors who purchased between February 26, 2021 and December 27, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between February 26, 2021 and December 27, 2021.

 If you suffered a loss on your investment in Clarivate, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.